Approximation of wave packets on the real line: Stretched Fourier basis

 Before proving the theorem, let us discuss this sombrero phenomenon in more detail.
-We don't expect the reader to be familiar with hat terminology, so allow us to explain that the main part of a hat in which the head sits, is called the \emph{crown} and the projecting edge is called the \emph{brim}.
+We do not expect the reader to be familiar with millinery terminology, so allow us to explain that the main part of a hat in which the head sits is called the \emph{crown\/} and the projecting edge is called the \emph{brim\/}.
 Drawing the analogy with a sombrero seen in Figure 2.1, the crown of the sombrero exhibits super-exponential decay from the central peak and the brim of the sombrero is where the decay rate is very slow -- specifically, $\mathcal{O}(n^{-1})$, as predicted by standard Fourier theory for a function of bounded variation.
 Note however, that if $\lambda$ is sufficiently large, as it turns out to be the case in Fig.~\ref{fig:sombrero}, it is also a region where the magnitude of the coefficients is smaller than the accuracy we need for practical computation.
-Thus we can truncate the series for an approximation scheme with effectively spectral convergence down to our desired accuracy.
+Thus we can truncate the series for an approximation scheme and attain effective spectral convergence down to our desired accuracy.

 \begin{proof}[Proof of Theorem \ref{thm:sf}]

 Essentially, we evaluate the integrals in Lemma~3 and~4 from \cite{dietert17far} exactly.
 Consider the modified coefficient given by an integral over the whole real line, which is much more amenable to direct calculation: \begin{Eqnarray*} \check{a}_{n,\lambda}(\omega)&=&\frac{1}{(2\lambda)^{1/2}} \int_{-\infty}^\infty \ee^{-\alpha(x-x_0)^2} \cos(\omega x) \exp\!\left(-\frac{\pi\ii nx}{\lambda}\right)\! \dd x\\ &=& \left(\frac{\pi}{2\alpha\lambda}\right)^{1/2}\frac12\left[\ee^{\ii x_0(\pi n-\lambda\omega)/\lambda} \exp\!\left(\!-\frac{(\pi n-\lambda\omega)^2}{4\alpha\lambda^2}\right) +\ee^{\ii x_0(\pi n+\lambda\omega)/\lambda} \exp\!\left(\!-\frac{(\pi n+\lambda\omega)^2}{4\alpha\lambda^2}\right)\!\right]\!. \end{Eqnarray*} From this we have the bound, \begin{Eqnarray*} | \check{a}_{n,\lambda}(\omega)| &\leq&\frac12 \left(\frac{\pi}{2\alpha\lambda}\right)^{1/2} \left[ \exp\!\left(\!-\frac{(\pi n-\lambda\omega)^2}{4\alpha\lambda^2}\right) + \exp\!\left(\!-\frac{(\pi n+\lambda\omega)^2}{4\alpha\lambda^2}\right)\! \right] \\ &\leq& \frac12 \left(\frac{\pi}{2\alpha\lambda}\right)^{1/2} \exp\!\left(\!-\frac{(\pi |n|-\lambda\omega)^2}{4\alpha\lambda^2}\right) \left[1 + \exp\!\left(\!-\frac{\pi |n|\omega}{\alpha\lambda}\right)\! \right] \\ &\leq& \left(\frac{\pi}{2\alpha\lambda}\right)^{1/2} \exp\!\left(\!-\frac{(\pi |n|-\lambda\omega)^2}{4\alpha\lambda^2}\right). \end{Eqnarray*} A bound for the original coefficient can then be found as follows. \begin{Eqnarray*} |a_{n,\lambda}(\omega)|&\leq& | \check{a}_{n,\lambda}(\omega)|+\frac{1}{(2\lambda)^{1/2}} \left[\int_\lambda^\infty \ee^{-\alpha(x-x_0)^2}\dd z+\int_{-\infty}^{-\lambda} \ee^{-\alpha(x-x_0)^2}\dd x\right]\\ &=&|\check{a}_{n,\lambda}(\omega)|+\frac{1}{(2\alpha\lambda)^{1/2}} \left[\int_{\alpha^{1/2}(\lambda-x_0)}^\infty \ee^{-x^2}\dd x+\int_{\alpha^{1/2}(\lambda+x_0)}^\infty \ee^{-x^2}\dd x\right]\! \\ &\leq& |\check{a}_{n,\lambda}(\omega)|+\left(\frac{2}{\alpha\lambda}\right)^{1/2} \int_{\alpha^{1/2}(\lambda - |x_0|)}^\infty \ee^{-x^2} \dd x \\ &\leq& |\check{a}_{n,\lambda}(\omega)|+\left(\frac{\pi}{2\alpha\lambda}\right)^{1/2} \ee^{-\alpha(\lambda - |x_0|)^2}. \end{Eqnarray*} In the last step we have used the known inequality,